api-platform/docs/core/pagination.md

 }
 ```

-## Changing the number of items per page
+## Changing the Number of Items per Page

 In the same manner, the number of items per page is configurable and can be set client-side.